parkervg/blendsql/README.md

 This is embodied in a few different ways - [don't eagerly materialize CTEs unless we need to](https://github.com/parkervg/blendsql/pull/19), [only load language models into memory if we use them](https://github.com/parkervg/blendsql/blob/main/blendsql/models/model.py#L213), [only pass values to scalar LM functions in `SELECT` statements *after* applying `LIMIT` clauses](https://github.com/parkervg/blendsql/pull/27), etc.

 But, at a higher level: Existing DBMS (database management systems) are already highly optimized, and many very smart people get paid a lot of money to keep them at the cutting-edge.
 Rather than reinvent the wheel, we can leverage their optimizations and only pull the subset of data into memory that is *logically required* to pass to the language model functions.
 We then prep the database state via temporary tables, and finally sync back to the native SQL dialect and execute.
-In this way, blendsql 'compiles to SQL'.
+In this way, BlendSQL 'compiles to SQL'.

 For more info on query execution in BlendSQL, see Section 2.4 [here](https://arxiv.org/pdf/2509.20208).